SnosMe/awakened-poe-trade/docs/issues.md

     Launch them later one at a time to identify **conflict**.

-6. Restart Awakened PoE Trade.
+6. Restart Awakened PoE2 Trade2.

     *(don't forget to quit first, otherwise launching second instance will do nothing).*